|

 10 Sloe Fruit Recipes

-2. Sloe Gin (in my foraging book)
+1. Sloe Jam (in my Devon foraging book)

-3. Sloe Vodka (in my foraging book)
+2. Sloe and Apple Crumble Slices (in my Devon foraging book)

 4. Sloe Liqueur Chocolates (in my foraging book)

-6. Sticky Sloe and Nut Clusters
+6. Sticky Sloe and Nut ClustersĀ (in my Wild and Sweet book)

-9. Ginned-up sloe puree
+9. Ginned-up sloe puree (in my Wild and Sweet book)

-10. Sloe Gin Chocolate Cake
+10. Sloe Gin Chocolate CakeĀ (in my Wild and Sweet book)

 1. Hi Rachel